holepunchto/hyperswarm-secret-stream/README.md

 #### `s.setKeepAlive(ms)`

 Send a heartbeat (empty message) every time the socket is idle for `ms` milliseconds. **Note:** If one side calls `s.setKeepAlive()` and the other does not, then the empty messages will be passed through to the piped stream.
-These empty messages will cause a stream like [protomux](https://github.com/mafintosh/protomux) to crash.

 #### `s.publicKey`